No shortage of striking talent in Scottish Premiership

 There will always be those who dismiss the standard of football in the Scottish Premiership but there is no denying that a lot of strikers playing in the top two leagues in England have either come from Scotland or played there at some point in their career.
 Clubs from the Premier League and the Championship are always monitoring the Scottish Premiership for goalscoring talent, and there have been a number of players who have come from seemingly nowhere to put themselves on the shopping list of a lot of English clubs.

-While Celtic are heading into the closing stages of the campaign at 1/200 with bet365’s Scottish football betting at the time of writing to win the Premiership title for a fourth consecutive season, the club’s strikers have been somewhat overshadowed by forwards playing for those teams battling it out behind the Glasgow giants lower down the table.
+While Celtic are heading into the closing stages of the campaign at 1/200 to win the Premiership title for a fourth consecutive season, the club’s strikers have been somewhat overshadowed by forwards playing for those teams battling it out behind the Glasgow giants lower down the table.

 Let’s have a closer look at those who have surprised fans and bookmakers alike this season, and possibly players who could be targets of clubs in the summer.